Category: Remembrances

 James Humes 1934-2020: Irrepressible Admirer of Old Excellence

 James Calhoun Humes … has died at 85.
 From his celestial perch, he is probably wondering about this little tribute.
-He was convinced, I heard, that he had given “mortal affront” by his impersonations of Sir Winton Churchill.
+He was convinced, I heard, that he had given “mortal affront” by his impersonations of Sir Winston Churchill.
 Or, in my case, by publishing a book of Churchill quotes, many of which he mangled, some of which he made up.
 I guess in later life, he thought we’d written him off.
 Not quite. = Humes was born in Pennsylvania to Samuel Hamilton Humes and Eleanor Kathryn Graham.
 He was descended from early settlers of Virginia and Tennessee.…

 Read More Read More